The Land of Tír na nÓg

 Sterling Silver Tír na nÓg Pendant, US$99.00

-Oisín lived in Tír na nÓg for three hundred years, but soon the longing to return to the Emerald Isle began to overcome his love of the Land of Eternal Youth.
-Niamh did not want him to go, but she agreed, warning him that if he were to “set foot on the soil of Ireland, you will never be able to return to Tír na nÓg.”
+Oisín lived in Tír na nÓg for three hundred years.
+But soon the longing to return to the Emerald Isle began to overcome his love of the Land of Eternal Youth.
+Niamh did not want him to go, but she agreed.
+Warning him that if he were to “set foot on the soil of Ireland, you will never be able to return to Tír na nÓg.”

 Image Source: PJ Lynch Gallery